PietroAndrei/ITH2_CRC_CosMx_analysis/README.md

 snakemake rule_name
 ```

+## Practical suggestions for HPC users
-NB** If you have access to a HPC environment to run the pipeline (recommended), Snakemake can directly communicate with job schedulers like SLURM and SGE using Snakemake profiles (https://github.com/Snakemake-Profiles).
+If you have access to a HPC environment to run the pipeline (recommended), Snakemake can directly communicate with job schedulers like SLURM and SGE using Snakemake profiles (https://github.com/Snakemake-Profiles).
 You can download our modified version of the Snakemake profile for SGE scheduler at https://github.com/PietroAndrei/SnakemakeProfile_CSSGE.
 Follow the instructions on the Github repository to download and set up the Snakemake profile on the cluster.
 Once the Snakemake profile is accessible in the right `~/.config/snakemake/` folder, you can run Snakemake using the following command: